fbaew/visualizers/README.md

 ## Particles Visualizer

-Open `particles/index.html` for a drifting particle system.
-Particles wander randomly and leave a fading trail on the canvas.
-Use the settings to change the particle count.
+Open `particles/index.html` for a drifting particle system with multiple size classes.
+Each class can have its own colour, gravity strength, trail amount and specular glow.
+Use the settings panel to choose how many classes exist, how the particle population is split between them and the overall particle count.

 ## Spirograph Visualizer